Sir George Charles Braithwaite, 2nd Bt.1

 M, #175305, b.
 14 September 1788, d.
 22 May 1856

-Sir William Edward Rouse-Boughton, 2nd and 10th Bt. was born on 14 September 1788 at Lower Grosvenor Street, London, England.1 He was the son of Sir Charles William Rouse-Boughton, 1st and 9th Bt. and Catharine Pearce.1 He married Charlotte Knight, daughter of Thomas Andrew Knight and Frances Felton, on 24 March 1824 at St. Marylebone Church, Marylebone, London, England.1 He died on 22 May 1856 at age 67.1 He was buried at Rouse Lench, Worcestershire, England.1 His will was probated in August 1856.1
+Sir William Edward Rouse-Boughton, 2nd and 10th Bt. was born on 14 September 1788 at Lower Grosvenor Street, London, EnglandG.1 He was the son of Sir Charles William Rouse-Boughton, 1st and 9th Bt. and Catharine Pearce.1 He married Charlotte Knight, daughter of Thomas Andrew Knight and Frances Felton, on 24 March 1824 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.1 He died on 22 May 1856 at age 67.1 He was buried at Rouse Lench, Worcestershire, EnglandG.1 His will was proven (by probate) in August 1856.1

 Children of Sir William Edward Rouse-Boughton, 2nd and 10th Bt. and Charlotte Knight